bcgov/data-publication/pages/dps_bcdc_w_start.md

 Organizations in the Broader Public Sector (BPS) may publish metadata records and data to the Catalogue.
 + For datasets licensed under Open Data, these organizations will require their own Open Government Licence.
 See [Licences](./dps_licences.md) page for more information on this.
 + Contact [DataBC.DA](mailto:DataBC.DA@gov.bc.ca) to discuss publishing and cataloguing your data, application or service to the Catalogue.

+### HOW TO BECOME A PROVIDER FOR ANOTHER ORGANIZATION

+It is common for oranizations to have staff who work in other Sub-Organizations or branches steward their data.
+There may be many reasons for this.

+* Therefore [Stewards](./dsg_bcdc_roles_responsibilities.md#the-data-steward) can become providers to the catalogue on behalf of another sub-organization's [Data Custodian](./dsg_bcdc_roles_responsibilities.md#the-data-custodian).

+* To be granted access, is the same as the information outlined on how to get access but is useful to include that the editor will be steward.

 [RETURN TO TOP][1]